-Earthquake measuring 5.7 hits northwest Tanzania: USGS
+Several killed by earthquake in Tanzania: president's office

-An earthquake measuring 5.7 hit northwest Tanzania on Saturday, 44 km from Bukoba, close to the western shore of Lake Victoria, the U.S. Geological Survey reported.
+DAR ES SALAAM Several people were killed when an earthquake measuring 5.7 hit northwest Tanzania on Saturday, the president's office said, with a local newspaper putting the death toll at 10.

-The quake, recorded at a depth of 10 km, struck at 1227 GMT, the report added.
+The quake struck at 1227 GMT, 43 km (27 miles) from Bukoba, a city on the western shore of Lake Victoria, at a depth of 10 km, the U.S. Geological Survey said.

+President John Magufuli's office said in a statement several people had died, but gave no toll.

+"The president is shocked at the reports of the incident that has resulted in the loss of several people, and many others injured and property destroyed," the statement said.

 Trending Stories